 For Black Recluse and Hobo Spiders:

-Even though bites are rarely fatal, secondary infections can quickly turn so.
-The next step you need to do is make sure you do everything possible to prevent infection.
+Even though bites are rarely fatal, secondary infections can quickly turn fatal.
+The next step you need to take is to make sure you do everything possible to prevent infection.

 For the Black Widow: